Common Problems with the Volkswagen Golf

 4. Stretched timing chain

 Petrol models are notorious for using oil quickly, especially when they have high mileage.
 Running for too long with low oil can cause the timing chain to stretch, requiring an expensive replacement.
-The worst-case scenario is that the problem isn’t caught in time, and the timing belt snaps, causing massive engine damage.
+The worst-case scenario is that the problem isn’t caught in time, and the timing chain snaps, causing massive engine damage.

 Listen for any rattling noises when you start the engine, as this could indicate a problem with the chain.
 Typically, timing chains need replacing every 80,000 to 120,000 miles.